utdata/rwdir/docs/13-mastery.md

 ## How to tackle the analysis

-The specifics will depend on what you are trying to learn from the data, but check out the chapter "How to interview your data" for some general tips and concept reviews.
+The specifics will depend on what you are trying to learn from the data, but check out the next chapter "How to interview your data" for some general tips and concept reviews.